 Help Your Kids Avoid Sports Injuries

-It’s spring, and many of our kids are getting more active.
-Baseball, softball, and dance recitals are the activities of the season.
 Organized physical activities are healthy, keep the body moving, and build confidence.
-Kids learn to care for their bodies, be mindful of their thoughts, and develop social skills.
-These activites set kids up for a happier, healthier life...
+With sports, kids learn to care for their bodies, be mindful of their thoughts, and develop social skills.
+Sports activites set kids up for a happier, healthier life.

-Athletic activities give kids health and self-esteem.
-The problem is, they also come with occasional injuries.
-It is imperative to help your child prevent injuries.
+It's important to help your child prevent injuries.
 Injuries are not just inconvenient.
 They can also lead to long recovery times, and permanent damage.
 We want to help prevent kid’s injuries, so we developed this list of 7 basic sports safety guidelines.

 Kids should take 1-2 days off a week.
 Breaks from competitive athletics, sport-specific training, or competitive practice are necessary.
 This allows time for both physical and psychological recovery.
 Encourage movement and unstructured free play on the ‘rest’ days.